New Year’s Eve tablescape

 It’s New Year’s Eve!
 TIME to Party!

-In all honestly, the main reason I wanted to host a party myself, was so I could set a pretty table.
+In all honestly, the main reason I wanted to host a celebration of my own, was so I could set a pretty table.

 Crazy, I know!

-Back in October, I tried to make some of my own – using a clock patterned fabric and Mod Podge.
+Back in October, I tried to make some knockoffs – using a clock patterned fabric and Mod Podge.

 Umm, they didn’t turn out so great.